Skip to content

 Washington Nanofabrication Facility Updates

-Scientists and engineers working in the Washington Nanofabrication Facility (WNF) have been busy over the past few months.
+Nov.
+27, 2023 — Scientists and engineers working in the Washington Nanofabrication Facility (WNF) have been busy over the past few months.
 In August, the WNF hosted the biannual Northwest Nanotechnology Laboratory Alliance (NWNLA) with generous support from Montana State University and the Molecular Analysis Facility.
 The goal of the biannual conference is to build partnerships between labs and foster community collaboration between lab users and vendors.
-This year, vendors and lab staff attended a variety of presentations, round table discussions, and a unique reception…
+This year, vendors and lab staff attended a variety of presentations, round table discussions,…

 UW NanoES announces awardees of Northwest Nanotechnology Infrastructure seed grants